LandistRahildar/currency-converter/README.md

-Description
-It's mmy first currency converter from PLN to USD.
+# CURRENCY CONVERTER

-Demo
+## Demo
 https://landistrahildar.github.io/currency-converter/
+## Description
+It's mmy first really simple currency converter from PLN to USD.
+For create this website I use HTML, CSS and JS.